Sending the perfect welcome email

 - Update preferences

 Take a look at this short and no fuss email by Trello.
-Gets users to what they want in a jiffy and sure must be getting the best click through rates for this one.
+Gets users to what they want in a jiffy; we're guessing the click through rates for this email are pretty good!

 5. Include relevant links

-Add quick links in the email to simplify and speedup the purchasing process for your subscriber.
-If your company has an app then adding links to that app and highlighting benefits or features of the app makes it more likely to be downloaded.
-Looking at their interests and adding links to those products increases the chances of a customer using or buying them by 50%.
+Add quick links in the email to simplify and speed-up the purchasing process for your subscriber.
+If your company has an app, then adding links to that app and highlighting benefits or features of the app makes it more likely to be downloaded.

 Also, links to other companies or services associated with your company or service can be mentioned.
 But, avoid focusing too much on them.